spcl/GDI-RMA/README.md

 ## Setup Guide

 The source code to build the GDI-RMA library can be found in the [src](src) directory.
-The library is written in C. Please update the C compiler and its flags to the needs of your system at the beginning of the [Makefile](src/Makefile) (variables `CC` and `CFLAGS`).
+The library is written in C and uses MPI for its communication needs (one-sided/collectives).
+Please update the C compiler and its flags to the needs of your system at the beginning of the [Makefile](src/Makefile) (variables `CC` and `CFLAGS`).
 Afterwards calling `make` should result in the creation of the library file `libgdi.a`.

 If you intend to use [foMPI](https://spcl.inf.ethz.ch/Research/Parallel_Programming/foMPI/), please